-Ale Guerra enters her third year as women's tennis head coach in 2017-18.
-Under her tutelage, UNCG women's tennis has had two Southern Conference All-Freshman selections and a SoCon Sportsmanship award.
+Ale Guerra enters her fourth year as women's tennis head coach in 2018-19.
+Under her tutelage, UNCG women’s tennis has had three Southern Conference All-Freshman selections and a SoCon Sportsmanship award.

 In her second season at the helm, UNCG again earned the six seed in the SoCon tournament, finishing 2-5 in league play.
 The Spartans notched wins over Wofford, 5-2 and Western Carolina, 4-3.
 In the nonconference season, UNCG earned a 5-2 victory over the UNC Asheville Bulldogs.
 Guerra helped tutor Sophia Adams to SoCon All-Freshman honors in Adams’ rookie campaign.

 In her first season as the UNCG head coach, Guerra’s squad finished 8-13, and 2-5 in SoCon play.
 After opening the season against No. 1 North Carolina, the Spartans notched their first victory of the season over East Carolina, 4-2.
 UNCG then took back-to-back matches against USC Upstate and opened the SoCon schedule with a 5-2 victory over Western Carolina.
 Guerra led the team to a six seed in the SoCon Tournament in Chattanooga, where it lost to the host Mocs in the first round.
 Guerra helped two Spartans earn All-SoCon honors.
 Sarah Swiderski earned All-Freshman accolades, with Amy Ellis earning the SoCon’s Sportsmanship award.